JoshuaLawson8/CS157C_S23_final_project/README.md

 # CS157C_S23_final_project

+Pulls various metrics out of a yelp data set, such as:

+- highest reviewed, most rated restaurant

+- worst reviewed, most rated restaurant

+- little known, but well rated

+- and many more!

 To build the whole project, use `docker compose up` in the base directory.

 To run individual containers, run either `docker compose up frontend` or `docker compose up backend`